 Particularly along this stretch of Broadway, many shops spill out onto the sidewalk, selling tchotchkes, clothing, souvenirs, umbrellas, plants, even tiny fountains.
 But Saigon Plaza—along with the attached Dynasty Center—is the heart of Chinatown’s vendor community.
 Weekends are the busiest times, when the open-air aisles of the center can get really packed and bustling beneath the tarp roofs flapping overhead.
 Inside, you’ll find stalls selling cheap clothing, cell phone accessories, toys, and household goods.
 Wander through the back, where Saigon Plaza merges into Dynasty Center, and take the stairs down to Spring Street, where you’ll find a large nursery shop with rows of lush plants between tiny burbling fountains and garden statues.

 Continue around the block to Alpine Street and make a right, heading up Alpine Street past the various parking lots and banks that line this stretch of street.
-After three blocks, you’ll enter the relatively quiet residential area of Chinatown.
+At the corner of New High Street, you’ll pass Won Kok Restaurant, a very popular dim sum eatery that frequently sees long lines around the building.
+After walking along Alpine for three blocks, you’ll enter the relatively quiet residential area of Chinatown.
 Make a left onto Yale Street.

 7: Thien Hau Temple